 Managing open source security might seem like an endless task, considering the volume of open source vulnerabilities published every month, the speed required to remediate since the information is easily accessible to hackers in addition to users, and the decentralized nature of knowledge sharing in the open source community.
 However, once you integrate automated tracking tools into your DevSecOps pipeline, it’s easy to manage open source issues since your tools can do all that heavy lifting for you, allowing developers to use the open source components that they depend on without compromising on security, quality, or speed.

 Want to catch up on open source vulnerabilities which could have slipped by in 2019?
-Check out our top open source vulnerabilities page to see if there are any that you might have missed last year.
+Check out our blog to see if there are any that you might have missed last year.

 See you next month when we pull together the top list for August.
 In the meantime, pour yourself a cold ice tea, stick an umbrella in it, and get down to patching your software.